01 November 2017

 So when looking at a company car, you’ll need to think about:

-BIK rates are set to rise between now and the 2019-20 tax year, which will mean that the tax impact of driving your dream car will also rise.
+BIK rates can rise year on year, which will mean that the tax impact of driving your dream car will also rise.
 With this change in mind, it’s more important than ever to purchase your vehicle in the most tax-efficient way.

 For employees that rack up a lot of business mileage, the sweetener has always been the knowledge that they can claim back Mileage Allowance Payments to cover some of their travel expenses.
 But if you’re using a company car as a private vehicle, then you’ll lose the ability to claim the usual 45p/mile travel expenses.